Jiloon/DJXp/README.md

 - As a user, I want to be able to skip to the next song early/cut the current song early
 - As a user, I want to be able to load SFX & Ambience audio files in
 - As a user, I want to be able to use key binds to play SFX & Ambience in real-time during a set
-- As a user, I want to be able to add a song (input audio file, title, artist, rest of song data) to the local database
+- As a user, I want to be able to add a song (audio file, title, artist, rest of song data) to the local database